 You May Recover Damages if Your Knee Injury is Related to an Accident

 Knee injuries can be very costly.
-The time required for proper healing can lead to several weeks of missed work, and costs may cover diagnostic tests, prescriptions for pain medications, and surgery and therapy costs.
-This can create unmanageable financial burden.
+The time required for proper healing can lead to several weeks of missed work, and costs may include costs for diagnostic tests, prescriptions for pain medications, and surgery and therapy.
+Sometimes this can create an unmanageable financial burden.

 If you sustained a knee injury in an auto or work-related accident or as the result of a fall on someone else’s property, you may be entitled to compensation from the liable party.
 Such compensation can help you regain financial stability and ease stress related to your injury.

-Consult an attorney who handles personal injury cases to review your case and determine what may be the best course of action for your case.
+Consult an attorney who handles personal injury and workers' compensation cases to review your case and determine what may be the best course of action for your case.

 Walker, Billingsley & Bair Helps Des Moines Accident Victims